bloxstreet/support/guides/training-guide.md

 **Take all LRs to the station's cash register.**

-**Trainer:** *When a guest approaches your register at the store, you should greet them with a polite greeting.*
+**Trainer:** *When a guest approaches your register at the store, you must greet them with a polite greeting.*

 **Trainer:** *When they ask to be checked out, click “Start Sale” on the register.*